 The US-VISIT program is a US Department of Homeland Security immigration and border system that involves the collections of biometrics - digital fingerprints and a photograph - from international travelers, including F-1 students, at U.S. visa-issuing posts and ports of entry.
 More information about the US VISIT program procedure can be found at the DHS website.

-8. F-1 STUDENTS ON OPT AND J-1 STUDENTS ON AT
+10. TRAVEL FOR F-1 STUDENTS ON OPTIONAL PRACTICAL TRAINING (OPT) AND J-1 STUDENTS ON ACADEMIC TRAINING (AT)

 F-1 students on Optional Practical Training (OPT) and J-1 students on Academic Training (AT) need the following documents to re-enter the U.S.: